CrowdHailer/Almighty/ruby/README.md

 Using the [landrush plugin](https://github.com/vagrant-landrush/landrush)

 - The `.dev` domain results in an error `ERR_ICANN_NAME_COLLISION`.
 This is apparantly due to Google going through the process of using it as a tld
 - Unless a landrush tld is set it redirects for guest machines only.
+- Need to follow instructions in landrush README to restart the dnsmasq service.